SairaRamzan551/FunZone/readme.md

-hi this is my 1st project fun zone is a themepark
+thi this is my 1st project fun zone is a themepark